tedjames/squad-jarvis/README.md

 OpenAI is a large language model provider used to transcribe your voice to text and convert the text input into specific commands using JSON structured outputs.
 You can get your OpenAI API key [here](https://platform.openai.com/).

+## How to enable/disable features

+- To enable/disable wake word detection, change the `USE_WAKE_WORD` variable in `src/main.py` to `True` or `False` (by disabling wake word detection, you will need to press enter to start a voice command)

+- To enable/disable voice activity detection, change the `USE_VAD` variable in `src/main.py` to `True` or `False` (by disabling VAD, the script will always listen for 5 seconds and then process the audio)

 ## Future improvements

-- [ ] Instead of recording for 5 seconds, use VAD (voice activity detection) to detect when you're done talking and then process the audio
+- [x] Instead of recording for 5 seconds, use VAD (voice activity detection) to detect when you're done talking and then process the audio
 - [ ] Display previous elevation/azimuth values so it's easier to switch between two targets
 - [ ] Allow users to provide a primary and secondary target all in one command, like "Fire mission at F2 3 4 and F2 5 2".
 That way you can quickly switch between two targets.
 - [ ] Save the previous primary and secondary target positions so you can say, "Revert to previous fire mission"